Colin Deans: International

 Allan Massie describes him as a hooker with back-row skills:

 He is the most remarkable loose forward of any hooker I have seen.
 There can have been few, if any, faster; indeed, his speed is such that from the broken play and the line-out he gives Scotland in effect a fourth back-row forward.
 This means that, like Carmichael, he is ideal for the modern game, capable of fulfilling his specialist role, but also of taking a full part in fifteen-man Rugby.
 He harries the defence tirelessly: in the great win at Cardiff in 1982 Deans had a big part in the build-up for two of the Scottish tries; he was also at Calder's shoulder to take a pass, had that been necessary, when the first try was scored.

-He also says that Deans was, "with the possible exception of Peter Wheeler, the most accurate thrower-in of recent years."
+Massie also said that Deans was, "with the possible exception of Peter Wheeler, the most accurate thrower-in of recent years."

-He obtained 52 caps for his country.
+He won 52 caps for his country.
 He is said to have been most effective when playing in combination with David Leslie.